 Urban Forage & Lunch

-We then returned to NZ School of Food and Wine for a detailed presentation on the plants and trees and Māori terminology
+We then returned to NZ School of Food and Wine for a detailed presentation on the native plants and trees and Māori tanga.

-The Forage Luncheon was paired with local Auckland Pinot Gris from Kumeu River Winery and Cable Bay Syrah from Waiheke Island.
+The Forage Luncheon was paired with Kumeu River's Pinot Gris from Kumeu River and Cable Bay Syrah from Waiheke Island.